 - Small bumps (often whitish) under your skin with no open pores (whiteheads).

-- Recurrent red and inflamed bumps filled with pus (commonly known as pimples).
+- Recurrent red and inflamed bumps filled with pus (commonly known as papules and pustules).

 - Lumps under the skin.
 These can be solid and a bit painful (nodules).